Severson-Group/eMach/CONTRIBUTING.md

 - @Anvar-Khamitov
 - @elsevers

-Reviewers will perform reviews following the instructions in the [eMach Contribution Guidelines](https://emach.readthedocs.io/en/latest/contribution.html)
+Instruction on how reviewers examine PRs can be found in the [eMach Contribution Guidelines](https://emach.readthedocs.io/en/latest/contribution.html)